cooke99/PL-Analysis/README.md

 Tableau dashboard for 2023/24 season data produced by me is available here: https://public.tableau.com/app/profile/andrew.cooke/viz/FPLDashboard20232024/Dashboard202324Season

-As of GW10, I am currently second in the leaderboard, trailing first place by 24 points, having overcome a 70 point deficit from GW1 (I joined FPL in GW2).

 This repository contains the following folders:

 * data fixes : Contains SQL scripts and data files that were fixed from the original data source.